 - including information leaflets with the electrical and electronic equipment you sell

-You must publish information about electrical and electronic waste and the service you offer on your website.
+You must publish this information on your website.